Japan urges citizens to avoid non-urgent trips to all of China

 The government is already telling its citizens not to take any trips to China’s central province of Hubei.

-Wuhan, the epicenter of the newly-identified coronavirus outbreak, is located in Hubei.
+Wuhan, the epicentre of the newly-identified coronavirus outbreak, is located in Hubei.
+(Reporting by Kiyoshi Takenaka; Editing by Christian Schmollinger)